geopm/theta-tutorial/QUICKSTART.md

 Compiling Application Against GEOPM
 -----------------------------------
-When loading the geopm module several variables will be added to the shell environment.
+When loading the geopm module, several variables will be added to the shell environment.
 The GEOPM_INC variable defines the path to the GEOPM header files.
 When compiling source that includes a geopm header file you must add